 - How does my addiction affect me—physically, emotionally, spiritually, financially, in terms of my self-image, and so forth?

 - How does my addiction affect those around me—at home, at work, financially, in social situations, as a role model for children, with regard to the safety of myself and others, and so on?

 - What character defects in me feed the addiction—insecurities, fears, anxieties, poor self-image, lack of confidence, excessive pride, controlling behavior, anger, and others?

-If you are ready to deal with the shame and guilt associated with your amphetamine abuse, it’s time to call Amphetimines.com at 800-768-8728.
+If you are ready to deal with the shame and guilt associated with your amphetamine abuse, it’s time to call Amphetimines.com at 800-768-8728(Who Answers?).
 Break the cycle!